 After Marvel Divas, Firestar has remained in the spotlight as a featured character in the Young Allies ongoing series.
 Juggling life as a college student and superhero wasn't easy.
 Without any team to act as a back up, Firestar would often miss classes in order to help stop criminals.
-On one occasion she was dashing to class, trying to ignore her Diva teammates' pleas to socialize with them, when The Bastards of Evil launched an attack on New York.
+On one occasion, she was dashing to class, trying to ignore her Diva teammates' pleas to socialize with them, when The Bastards of Evil launched an attack on New York.
 Changing course, Firestar ditched class and was one of the first to arrive on the scene.
 Using the element of surprise, she battled the super-villain Aftershock.
 She managed to save a heroine name Arana, who had also joined the fight, but they were still outnumbered and she was soon grounded by Aftershock.
 She was still locked in combat with the villain when Warhead detonated.

-Fortunately Firestar survived the explosion.
-In the following days she was disappointed by the lack of support she had received from her teammates and quit the Divas.
-She turned to a impromptu new partner, named Gravity.
+Fortunately, Firestar survived the explosion.
+In the following days, she was disappointed by the lack of support she had received from her teammates and quit the Divas.
+She turned to an impromptu new partner, named Gravity.
 Together they began to hunt down the Bastards of Evil by trying to locate their criminal parents.
 This led Firestar into a battle with the veteran super-villain Electro.
 Despite his age, Electro used his greater expertise and experience to absorb Firestar's radiation and turn it against both her and Gravity.
 Using the moment to his advantage, Electro warned the two young heroes that he had no familial connections to the Bastards of Evil before sparing their lives.
-It later turned out that all the Bastards were former college students that the Superior had engineered to be the children of super villains to create chaos in hopes of succeeding where his father, the Leader had failed.
-Following the defeat of the Bastards.
-Firestar elected to keep the Young Allies going with Gravity's help and the two of had shown signs of romantic feelings for each other.
+It later turned out that all the Bastards were former college students that the Superior had engineered to be the children of super-villains to create chaos in hopes of succeeding where his father, the Leader had failed.
+Following the defeat of the Bastards, Firestar elected to keep the Young Allies going with Gravity's help and the two had shown signs of romantic feelings for each other.
 Recently, Angelica had a reunion with Vance and the two were confronted with their past selves during their tenure on the Avengers thanks to the activities of Loki (also from the past).
 The two were forced to confront their lingering feelings and this allowed the two to finally move on from their past relationship.